sbb-design-systems/lyne-components/src/components/header/header-link/readme.md

 The component is internally rendered as a link, accepting its associated properties (`href`, `target`, `rel` and `download`).
-Please note that if the `href` is not provider it is internally rendered as a span in order to not break HTML functionality.

 ```html
 <sbb-header-link href="#info" target="_blank">Link</sbb-header-link>